- Missionary Training

 - Mission Trips

 - Get Involved

-Another thing to be aware of is language.
-If you're heading to Brazil and you don't speak a lick of Portuguese.
-You're going to learn fast!
-YWAM is an amazing place to practice those language skills you spent four years learning in High School.
-Don't be afraid to apply for a YWAM DTS that's a different country with a new language, however, it's also very important to double check that all of the lectures are bilingual.
-Otherwise, you'll be forced to learn the language a whole lot quicker than you thought!
+Looking to brush up on your high school language skills?
+Or are you heading to Brazil even though you don't speak a lick of Portuguese?
+No matter your skill level, if you choose to do your DTS in a country that speaks another language, you're going to learn fast!
+Don't be afraid to apply for a YWAM DTS in a country that speaks a different language, however, make sure to double check that all of the lectures are bilingual -- otherwise you'll be forced to learn the language a whole lot quicker than you thought!

-Do you love spending your weekends at the beach?
-Is a big city your scene?
-Do you live in cold weather and are sick of snow?
-YWAM bases operate all over the world in hundreds of different locations.
-Find out all you can about the location-the climate, what there is to do around the base, where the locals hang out, etc. Remember that you will most likely have a lot of free weekends on YWAM DTS, so spend them doing something you love!
+Do you love going to the beach?
+Is the big city your scene?
+Or in the middle of the countryside?
+YWAM bases operate all over the world and in hundreds of different locations.
+Find out all you can about the location you are interested in -- the climate, what there is to do around the base, how much transportation costs, etc. Remember that you will likely have weekends free, so spend them doing something you enjoy!

-Not all DTS's announce where they're heading on outreach before the school, but some do.
-However, if you're curious to know, shoot your pending base an email and ask where they've gone in the previous years.
-That might give you an idea of where you could be heading on outreach.
+Many bases do not announce where a DTS is going on outreach until a few weeks into lecture phase.
+However, if you're curious, shoot your pending base an email and ask where they've gone in previous years.
+That might give you an idea of where you'll be heading on outreach.

-As an international missions movement, we believe that mercy ministry doesn't just happen on outreach, it happens right where we live!
-Lots of bases run different ministries, and that can look like anything from building a new home for a family in three days to working with gang members to teaching people English over a free cup of coffee.
+As an international missions movement, we believe that mercy ministries shouldn't be limited to outreach -- they can happen right where we live!
+Lots of bases run different ministries, from building homes for families in need to hanging out with local skater kids.
 It's likely that during your lecture phase you will be serving with the ministries on your prospective base, so make sure it's something you're passionate about!